Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Introduction and Statements of Results

 \section{Introduction and Statements of Results}

-We study asymptotic properties of the potential function $a(x)$ of a recurrent random walk on the integer lattice $\mathbb{Z}$ with i.i.d. increments.
+We study asymptotic properties of the potential function $a(x)$ of a recurrent random walk (r.w.) on the integer lattice $\mathbb{Z}$ with independent and identically distributed (i.i.d.) increments.
 Denote by $F$ the common distribution function of the increments and let $X$ be a random variable having the distribution $F$.
-Let $(\Omega, {\cal F}, P)$ be the probability space on which $X$ as well as the random walk is defined and $E$ the expectation by $P$.
+Let $(\Omega, {\cal F}, P)$ be the probability space on which $X$, as well as the r.w., is defined, and let $E$ be the expectation by $P$.
 Then $a(x)$ is defined by